-Windows 10 allows you to set the Keyboard Repeat Rate and Repeat Delay.
-These terms are inter-related.
-When you make active, any text field or an editor and, press and hold a single character key, it will immediately type the character for the first time and will show delay until the second & later characters show-up.
+Windows 11/10 allows you to set the Keyboard Repeat Rate and Repeat Delay.
+These terms are interrelated.
+When you make active, any text field or an editor and, press and hold a single character key, it will immediately type the character for the first time and will show a delay until the second & later characters show up.
 This is called as Keyboard Repeat Delay.
-The rate at which the later character show up is called the Keyboard Repeat Rate.
+The rate at which the later character shows up is called the Keyboard Repeat Rate.

 Change Keyboard Repeat Rate & Repeat Delay